 We were not quite sure what we were doing, but decided to take the plunge anyway — and I am so glad we did.
 With the help of WPSU Penn State, central Pennsylvania’s NPR station, we took the show from idea to launch in just three months.

-We now have listeners in all 50 states and 141 countries and won a People’s Choice Podcast Award in 2018.
+We now have listeners in all 50 states and 165 countries.
+The show won a CASE Circle of Excellence Award in 2020 and a People’s Choice Podcast Award in 2018.
 The show has grown more popular than I ever thought it would and it’s opened my eyes to the power that podcasts can bring to higher ed and vice versa.

 At the beginning of 2020, I teamed up with a group of like-minded podcasters to launch The Democracy Group, a network of podcasts that examines what’s broken in our democracy and how we can work together to fix it.
-This is an exciting project and one I’m eager to work more on this year.
+The network now has more than a dozen shows and continues to grow through cross-promotion and external partnerships.

 - 5 questions to ask before starting a podcast at your organization